‘Supplementing Servo:’ Upgrades to College Dining Services

 “I don’t think it’s going to go out of style,” said Bishop.
 “It will definitely look good for years to come.”

-This article originally appeared on pages 7 of the No. 1 October 2024 edition of the Gettysburgian’s magazine.
+This article originally appeared on pages 7 of the No. 1 October 2024 edition of The Gettysburgian’s magazine.

 Author: Brandon Fey

-Brandon Fey works as the News Editor.
-He previously served as the Assistant News Editor and is also a staff writer for the features sections.
+Brandon Fey is the News Editor of the Gettysburgian.
+He previously served as Assistant News Editor and as a staff writer for the features section.
 Brandon is a history and international and global studies double major with a French minor.
-In addition to the Gettysburgian, he serves on the executive board of the John Quincy Adams Society and is a 2024-2025 Civil War Institute Fellow.
-Outside of the classroom, he enjoys historical reenacting, beekeeping and volunteering at a local farm.
+He also writes freelance articles for the Newspaper Media Group in Philadelphia.
+At Gettysburg College, he works as a Peer Research Mentor at the Musselman Library and is a 2024-2025 Civil War Institute Fellow.

 Share This Post On